vutran1710/Green-State/README.md

 1. Get a single value from Store
 2. Get a group of values from Store
 3. Get a derived-value / composed-value from Store (just like you would with RecoilSelector)
+4. Dispatch an action to update store - either *async* or non-asynchronous
 4. Intuitive type-hint support with typescript!
 5. Maximum coverage!